Ebor (horse): 1819: five-year-old season

 Before being retired to stud, Ebor made one appearance as a five-year-old in 1819.
 He ran for the third consecutive year at Doncaster's St Leger meeting in September, contesting the weight-for-age Fitzwilliam Stakes over one and a half miles.
 He finished second of the eight runners behind Mr Fox's four-year-old Merlin, the 1/2 favourite.

 Stud career

 Ebor began his breeding career at Peirse's Snape Hall stud near Bedale, where he stood at a fee of 10 guineas a mare, with a guinea for the groom.
 He had little chance to prove himself as a sire, dying from an "inflammation of the bowels" on 4 April 1822 at the age of eight.

 Pedigree

-Ebor was inbred 3 × 3 to Highflyer, meaning that this stallion appears twice in the third generation of his pedigree.
-He was also inbred 4 × 4 × 4 × 4 to Highflyer's sire Herod.
+Ebor is inbred 3S x 3D to the stallion Highflyer, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Ebor is inbred 4S x 4S x 4D x 4D to the stallion Herod, meaning that he appears fourth generation twice on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.

+^ Ebor is inbred 5S x 4D to the stallion Marske, meaning that he appears fifth generation (via Eclipse)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Ebor is inbred 5S x 4D to the stallion Matchem, meaning that he appears fifth generation (via Pyrrha)^ on the sire side of his pedigree and fourth generation on the dam side of his pedigree.